-- It will be energy efficient new housing at Queens Quay will be connected to a District Heating System and the Design Codes incorporate a Sustainability Annex which suggests suitable material choices and specifications for new homes. - Improved green connections with boulevards and linear greenspace, pocket parks and edible landscapes designed to support health, heritage and cultural life, with developers encouraged to apply for Building With Nature Accreditation.
+It will be energy efficient - new housing at Queens Quay should be connected to a District heating network System and the Design Codes incorporate a Sustainability Annex which suggests suitable material choices and specifications for new homes.

+- Improved green connections with boulevards and linear greenspace, pocket parks and edible landscapes designed to support health, heritage and cultural life, with developers encouraged to apply for Building With Nature Accreditation. - A Sustainability Annex within the Design Codes provides more detail about the on site District heating network System and what it will achieve with low carbon heat.